recruitment operations

 • Centralized document management: Save all SOPs, playbooks, templates, and other important documents in a single location that any member of the team can easily access.
 You can go about this using document management systems such as Google Drive, SharePoint, or Dropbox.

 • Process automation: Seek out manual processes that can be done away with to save time and increase efficiency.
 To accomplish this, use automation tools to create workflows that automate repetitive tasks including sending follow-up emails, updating candidate status in the ATS, and scheduling interviews.
+Consider implementing a win-back email strategy to re-engage passive candidates and encourage renewed interest in open roles.

 In Recruiterflow, we have Recipes to help you automate your repetitive recruiting tasks.
 As part of your process automation, you can create actions based on specific triggers.
 For example, you can create a Recipe for sending automated emails to disqualified candidates.